markosamuli/linux-machine/README.md

 ## Ansible Roles

-The following external Ansible roles are installed and used:
+The following external Ansible roles are installed and used.
+See [requirements.yml] file for the installed versions.

 | Role | Build status |
 |------|--------------|